 This section starts with introducing the fundamental concepts of an Internet of things and cloud brokering systems for connected Internet of things, respectively.
 Recently, there are many humans, machines and tools that can connect with each other via the wireless and/or Internet technologies such as Bluetooth Low Energy (BLE), Wi-Fi, ZigBee and Radio-Frequency Identification (RFID) as shown in figure 2.1.
 The Internet technology is called IoT.
 In 2011, the number of data and things that connected in IoT outnumber the number of population in the world.
 There are more than 9 billion thins that connected in currently and it could be exceed more then 24 billion by 2020 [33].
-It means there are a lot of data storage problem.
+It means there are a lot of data that will be generated in the future.
+Therefore, it is very difficult to handle analysis and data storage problem.
 Cloud computing and big data will play important roles to those problems.
 However, only cloud computing is considered in this study.